Sunday, March 24, 2019

 … look upon the hearty desires of thy humble servants, and stretch forth the right hand of thy Majesty, to be our defence against all our enemies …

-In the Collect, we ask God look in to our hearts, see our desire to be His children and defend us against evil.
-That also means we are looking for His Help in the form of the Holy Ghost for the changing of our hearts to actually have “hearty desires” to do His Will and to be “humble servants”, not our usual and customary self centered selves.
+In the Collect, we ask God look in to our hearts, and see our desire to be His children and defend us against evil.
+That also means we are looking for His Help which comes in the form of the Holy Ghost.
+The Holy Ghost will assist us in the process of changing of our hearts to actually have “hearty desires” to do His Will and to be “humble servants”, not our usual and customary self-centered selves.
 Quite a combination of thoughts in a small bit of verbiage!
-It is amazing how much we can put in a short sentence if we use our words right!
+It is amazing how much we can put in a short sentence if we use our words to their best advantage!
 If we will be follow Him, He will defend us in all assaults of our enemies.
 If we will not accept His Help, He will not force it on us.
 Back to that old, “Thy will be done.”
-The question once again rises, from whose mouth does it proceed, ours or God’s?
+The question arises once again, from whose mouth does it proceed, ours or God’s?

 We need to desire that which would place us walking on the path towards God and not away from God.
-That is we need to refrain from malicious, self serving acts that are incongruent with the message of Jesus and need to instead embrace more Christ like behavior, and more loving our neighbors as ourselves.
+That is we need to refrain from malicious, self-serving acts incongruent with the message of Jesus and need to instead embrace more Christ like behavior, and more loving our neighbors as ourselves.
 If that is indeed the backbone of the Law as Christ explained, then we should be focusing our energies on serving our neighbors and behaving in a Godly manner.
-While this seems like an impossible task, we do have heavenly help, that is, the Holy Spirit.
+While this seems like an impossible task, we do have heavenly help, that is the Holy Spirit.

 Today’s Epistle and Gospel share the same theme.
-The theme is that in order to be a Christian you have to act like a Christian and not just say we are.
+This theme is centered around action.
+In order to be a Christian, you have to act as a Christian and not just say we are.
+Saying we are Christians and actually being Christians are two different states of being.
 It is quite easy to say we are Christians, it is quite another to act like we are.
 Again, that is where the Holy Ghost will come in, if we let him, to help guide and direct us.
+This is a key theme through ought the Bible for the simple reason it is always true.
+We have to be willing to let the Holy Ghost in, in order for positive change to be affected.

 There are how many people claim to be Christian, yet do not actually act on the principles of Christ and follow His Instructions.
+They do not truly understand what it means to be a Christian.
+A Christian is called to a life of action and not just diction.
 To be Christian, we have to actually follow those said principles.
 The key word here is following or acting.
 Action is the central theme of the Christian faith, which was first shown with Christ’s death on the cross and resurrection.
-He came to act for us, not just to talk or meditate, but His great plan involved action, though it was painful, it was His action that released us from the wages of sin.
-He gave us an example to live by, that is to live out our faith through not just the right words, but the right actions as well.
-We have to live our lives in a manner that reflects we believe the Gospel and is consistent with how we should act, which is contained within the same Gospel.
+He came to act for us, not just to talk or meditate; His great plan involved action, though it was painful, it was His action that released us from the wages of sin.
+We have to follow His Example that He set for us and live our lives in a manner that reflects we believe the Gospel.

 Think about the Gospel.

 It is very important to be unified in our worship and maintain mutual support; a team always beats individuals.
-That is not to take away from individuality, but rather to note that we need to remember whose side we are on and work together with our teammates.
-Each of us has been given a specific talent by Our Lord to help further His Cause here on earth.
-In order to truly serve Him, we must be willing to put aside our old selves and truly accept the regeneration that He offers us and become the New Man that Paul talks about.
+That is not to take away from individuality, but rather to note we need to remember whose side we are on and work together with our teammates.
+We have to remember that we need to utilize specific talents given to us by Our Lord to help further His Cause here on earth.
+In order to truly serve Him, we must be willing to put aside our old selves and truly accept the regeneration He offers us and become the New Man Paul talks about.

 The satisfaction of doing a job well done should be enough for our reward.
-It does not matter who gets the credit, all that matters to our Lord is that we work together with other believers to get the job done and to get it done right.
+It does not matter who gets the credit; all that matters to our Lord is we work together with other believers to get the job done and to get it done right.
 In the end that matters is that we get the job done.
 If people refuse to hear the Good News, it is not our problem.
 We just shake the dust off our feet and move on to the next group of people.
+We are not called to behead and murder people unlike Islam.
+We are called to not worry about the people that will not follow us and move on to more receptive groups.

 There are two phrases particularly worth remembering, “a house divided against a house falleth” and “He that is not with me is against me.”
 Middle ground exists, but it is quicksand.
 Eventually one has to choose a side.
 It is very clear to us what side we should choose.
 The only rational side to take is that of God, that side that will lead us to eternal life not that of eternal death.

 And, we cannot keep with the opposition.
 It is the natural part of the history of the Bible and of life.
 We have to choose to follow God, as there is no other reasonable option, which will give us the result following God will result in.
 We must decide who we will follow.
-We do not have true faith if we do not act upon the words that we speak on our lips, of believing in Christ and His Father.
+We do not have true faith if we do not act upon the words that our lips speak, of believing in Christ and His Father.

 You must keep constant vigilance against backsliding, for a fallen Christian is in worse shape than one who was never exposed to The Word.
 In order to do that, you have to be always constantly acting upon your faith.
 The Epistle and Gospel both talk about the curious dichotomy; you are saved by faith, Jesus’s faith, and your faith alone saves you, not what you do; yet if you have faith, you must act on that faith.